srishina/mqtt.ts/README.md

     await client.publish({topic: '', topicAlias: 2, payload: payloads[2]});
 // ...
 ```
 Note: The topic alias can be changed.
-It is important that, no requests are pending before changing the alias for a given topic.
+Before changing, it is important that, there are no pending requests with the topic alias.

 # How does the network reconnect is handled in the library?: